County Championship: Tie-breakers

-If any sides have equal points, tie-breakers are applied in the following order: most wins, fewest losses, team achieving most points in contests between teams level on points, most wickets taken, most runs scored.
+If any teams have equal points, tie-breakers are applied in the following order: most wins, fewest losses, team achieving most points in contests between teams level on points, most wickets taken, most runs scored.

 Results

 Official county champions

 Yorkshire have won the most County Championships with 32 outright titles and one shared.
 Three current first-class counties (Gloucestershire, Northamptonshire and Somerset) have never won the official title, although Gloucestershire had claim to three unofficial titles in the 1870s.

 Promoted and relegated

 Since 2000, there have been two divisions, and promotion and relegation between them.
 Every county has experienced both divisions at some stage.
 For the 2020 and 2021 seasons, there was no promotion or relegation due to the revised formats brought around by the COVID-19 pandemic.